prakashwaghmare001/Fake-Bills-Detection-Project/README.md

 Idea of projects with this dataset:

--Predicting the missing values with a linear regression or a KNN imputer
+* Predicting the missing values with a linear regression or a KNN imputer

--Comparing classification such as logistic regression or KNN with an unsupervised model such as K-Means to predict the authenticity of the bills
+* Comparing classification such as logistic regression or KNN with an unsupervised model such as K-Means to predict the authenticity of the bills

--Trying to do a PCA or a Kernel Transform to create a clearer separation between the Genuine and Fake Bills
+* Trying to do a PCA or a Kernel Transform to create a clearer separation between the Genuine and Fake Bills

 ### Built With